philiplinden/yahs/docs/devlog.md

 # development log

+## 2024-11-18

+Iterating with AI on the drag calculations.
+It is set up to perform a raycast along the velocity vector and compute the drag as a function of the angle of attack.
+Each raycast hits a point on the surface of the collider and the normal and differential area is used to compute the drag force for each one.

+- Split the `forces` module into `body` and `aero`.
+The base `forces` module contains the common code for all forces.
+- Added `AeroPlugin` for computing drag on solid bodies.
+- Added `BodyForcesPlugin` that deals with forces related to the mass and volume of the rigid bodies.
+- Added `ForceVisualizationPlugin` for visualizing the forces as vectors in the scene.
+- Moved serde features behind the `config-files` feature flag.
+I'm hoping to pare down the default dependencies for the project.

 ## 2024-11-17

 Time to see what's going on with the forces through some new UIs instead of